great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_a_configuredassetdataconnector.md

 ### 3. Add a ConfiguredAssetDataConnector to a Datasource configuration

-ConfiguredAssetDataConnectors like `ConfiguredAssetFilesystemDataConnector` and `ConfiguredAssetS3DataConnector` require `DataAsset`s to be explicitly named.
-Each `DataAsset` can have their own regex `pattern` and `group_names`, and if configured, will override any `pattern` or `group_names` under `default_regex`.
+ConfiguredAssetDataConnectors like `ConfiguredAssetFilesystemDataConnector` and `ConfiguredAssetS3DataConnector` require Data Assets to be explicitly named.
+Each Data Asset can have their own regex `pattern` and `group_names`, and if configured, will override any `pattern` or `group_names` under `default_regex`.

 Imagine you have the following files in `my_directory/`: